 Trouble, tension, frictions, villains, roadblocks – a kink in the best-laid plan is all it takes for things to go south.

 It may help for you to think about plot conflict as complications.
+Plot development questions on story conflicts will help you think up conflicts that truly test your characters.

 The high-schooler plans on sneaking out their window to go to the verboten party (a classic plot point in shows about teens like Dawson’s Creek and Twin Peaks).
 The flaw is their parents’ room is next door and their parents hear the squeak of their kid’s sash window through their own ajar one.
 Reaction: they yell at their kid to come back from upstairs as the teen runs to an older friend’s waiting car.